riccardo1980/fasthello/README.md

 ### From WSL2
 WSL2 is treated as a VM, connected to Windows host using a dedicated network.
 From this point of view, FatAPI application is exposed as a Windows service: to get the IP address of windows host, a number of tricks is available.
-Most simple one is to ask for ip of default DNS, from WSL2 prompt:
+Most simple one is to ask for IP address of default DNS, from WSL2 prompt:
 ```Bash
 cat /etc/resolv.conf
 ```